 Cosmina Amariei, Researcher, ECMI

 Participation is limited to members of the Experts Group, the Task Force, academic/policy/industry observers and selected invitees.
-The final report will be launched at a public event in Brussels, open to the press, in the presence of high level policymakers and market participants.

 Please do not hesitate to contact Cosmina Amariei by email at: email@example.com or by phone on +32 222 93 955.